-The following policies apply generally to renewable energy facilities within the Oregon Territorial Sea, and establish the guiding principles for the implementation requirements listed in section B. When making decisions to authorize the siting, development, operation, and decommissioning of renewable energy facilities within the territorial sea, state and federal agencies shall4:
+The following policies apply generally to the development of renewable energy facilities within the Oregon Territorial Sea, and establish the guiding principles for the implementation requirements listed in section B. below.
+When making decisions to authorize the siting, development and operation of renewable energy facilities within the territorial sea, state and federal agencies shall4: